hermensbas/cmangos-issues-wiki/Detailed-installation-guide-for-Microsoft-Windows.md

   ![mysql7](https://user-images.githubusercontent.com/8838573/27420887-3554e1ae-5728-11e7-9037-bb64b886ef4d.PNG)

 - After the installation has finished, start the **MySQL Workbench** program and click on the **Local instance** button.
-In the popup that opens, set the checkbox and enter your root password.
+In the popup that opens, set the checkbox, and enter your root password.

   ![mysqlx](https://user-images.githubusercontent.com/8838573/27421017-c6639bcc-5728-11e7-9741-54086ce87963.PNG)

-- Add the MySQL servers path to the `Path` environment variable:  (**Note:** You might have to relog/restart afterwards, so every program can see the updates to the variable)
+- Add the MySQL servers path to the `Path` environment variable:  (**Note:** You might have to relog/restart afterward, so every program can see the updates to the variable)
   - Press **WinKey+Pause** (or navigate to the **System** settings in the Control Panel).
   - Click on **Advanced system setting**.
   - Click on **Environment Variables**.